All Products

 For this type of check object, the point in time when a Check node starts to be scheduled is used as the time for judgment.
 If a real-time synchronization task has finished synchronizing data that is generated at the point in time and generated earlier than the point in time, the system considers that the real-time synchronization task passes the check and is available.

-In addition, you must specify an interval at which a check is triggered and a condition for stopping a check task on the Check node.
-The condition can be the end time for check or the maximum number of checks.
-If the real-time synchronization task still fails the check after the specified time elapses or the maximum number of checks is reached, the Check node exits and enters the failed state.
-For more information about policy configuration, see the Step 2: Configure a check policy for the Check node section in this topic.
+Additionally, you must specify an interval at which a check is triggered and a condition for stopping a check task on the Check node.
+The condition can be the end time for the check or the maximum number of checks.
+If the task still fails the check after the specified time elapses or the maximum number of checks is reached, the Check node exits and enters the failed state.
+For more information about policy configuration, see Step 2: Configure a check policy.

 Note